thjbdvlt/tilia.nvim/README.md

 Syntax is mostly based on common prose writing practices:

 - Parentheses are comments, rendered as such.
-- Priority is signaled using `!` outside comments.
+- Priority is signaled using `!` outside comments and strings.
 A task's priority is equal to the number of exclams it contains.
 Thus, for a very high priority task, you can use `- pay rent!!!!!!!!`.
+- Negative priority is signaled using `?`, with same logic as `!`.
 - Due dates have the format `@d.m.y`.
 If year is omitted, it's considered to be the current year - `@2.7` is equal to `@02.07.2025`.
 - Lines starting with `*` are project headers.